How to Sell a Large Guitar Collection (Every Option, Honestly Explained)

 Do I need to set up a business account to sell on Reverb or eBay?

 For a small number of guitars, a personal account is fine.
 If you're selling a large collection, both platforms may flag you as a high-volume seller and require additional verification, tax ID information, or seller account upgrades.
 Reverb in particular has guidelines around volume selling that can affect your account standing if not managed properly.
-Consult a tax professional about reporting obligations for large collection sales — in most cases, proceeds from selling personal property at a gain are taxable events.
+Consult a tax professional about reporting obligations for large collection sales.
+In most cases, proceeds from selling personal property at a gain are taxable events.

 Should I get a formal appraisal before selling?